dogestry/dogestry/Readme.md

 * at the very least, I'd like to add a flag to enact the zero external dependency requirement (this could be done with e.g. hacking /etc/hosts, but a docker flag would be neater & more pro).
 * nice to have would be a refinement of `GET /images/<name>/get` to exclude images already on the remote.
 * nice to have would be in-stream de/compression of layer.tar in `GET /images/<name>/get` and `POST /images/load`.
-* best of all would be to integrate some different registry approaches.
+* best of all would be to integrate some different registry approaches into docker.

 [cap]: https://github.com/capistrano/capistrano